Kine Exacta - Antique and Vintage Cameras

 Reflex viewing through taking lens.
 Condenser with lightly ground lower surface for focusing.
 Magnifier in hood.
 Frame finder in hood.

-Auto-stop on film-advance coupled to shutter.
+Auto-stop on film advance coupled to shutter.
 Exposure counter.
 Film cutting knife.

 Identification: